perosofic420/proxy_bot/README.md

 ## Features

-- **Ping Command**: Checks the bot's response time.
+- **Ping Command**: Checks the bot's latency.
-- **Level Command**: Displays a user's current level and points.
+- **Level Command**: Shows a user's level and points.
-- **Leaderboard Command**: Showcases the top users by level and points.
+- **Leaderboard Command**: Displays top users by level and points.
-- **YouTube Command**: Retrieves and displays information about a specific YouTube channel.
+- **YouTube Command**: Fetches information about a specified YouTube channel.
+- **Cat Command**: Displays a random cat image.
-- **Help Command**: Provides a list of all available commands.
+- **Help Command**: Lists all available commands and provides detailed usage for each.
-- **Kick Command**: Removes a user from the server.
+- **Kick/Unkick Commands**: Remove/add a user from/to the server.
-- **Unkick Command**: Sends an invite back to a kicked user.
-- **Ban Command**: Prohibits a user from rejoining the server.
+- **Ban/Unban Commands**: Prevent/allow a user from rejoining the server.
-- **Unban Command**: Allows a previously banned user to rejoin the server.
-- **Mute Command**: Temporarily or indefinitely mutes a user.
+- **Mute/Unmute Commands**: Temporarily or indefinitely silence a user.
-- **Unmute Command**: Removes the mute from a user.
-- **Purge Command**: Deletes a specified number of messages or messages from a specific user.
+- **Purge Command**: Deletes a specified number of messages or specific user's messages.
-- **Welcome Messages**: Sends a greeting to members who join the server.
-- **Goodbye Messages**: Sends a farewell message when members leave the server.
+- **Welcome/Goodbye Messages**: Sends automated messages for joining/leaving members.
+- **Config Command**: Configures bot settings like mute role, log channel, API keys, etc.

 ## Installation